ekandreas/testrunner/readme.md

 *** WORK IN PROGRESS ***

+ALL TESTS PERFORMED OUTSIDE THE CONTAINER, THIS WILL CHANGE...

 Step 1, checking out wp develop to unittest, ok!

 Step 2, adding local test, in progress...